isomerpages/ura-lkywcp/pages/special-mentions/2024-rio-de-janeiro.md

 ###### ![The rejuvenated waterfront of Rio de Janeiro with the Museum of Tomorrow in the foreground](/images/special-mentions/rio-de-janeiro.jpg)**The rejuvenated waterfront of Rio de Janeiro with the Museum of Tomorrow in the foreground** © City of Rio de Janeiro

-<b><font color="#967942">MELBOURNE</font></b> Rio de Janeiro is recognised for taking bold moves to redefine its central area and waterfront, moving away from decades of a mono-functional downtown and suburban sprawl – a legacy from its historical development since the 1980s.
+<b><font color="#967942">RIO DE JANEIRO</font></b> is recognised for taking bold moves to redefine its central area and waterfront, moving away from decades of a mono-functional downtown and suburban sprawl – a legacy from its historical development since the 1980s.
 Through strategic implementation of innovative land transfer policies, financing mechanisms and an evidence-based programming approach, the city is poised to shift public mindsets and set in a motion a transformation towards a more attractive, liveable, and vibrant downtown.

 #### **Redefining urban development paradigms**